 Most libraries in the area offer free activities and events for children of all ages.
 Activities include storytimes, Lego clubs, crafts, hands on science, plays, dance and music performances, and interactive learning programs.
 More information on the EBR library summer schedule here.

-Bowling :: At Circle Bowl kids (up to age 15) can bowl two free games per day now through August 11.
-You can register your children and find more information here.
+Bowling :: Circle Bowl offers pizza bowl and family bowling packages, as well as galactic bowling; or you can register them here for two free bowls a day during the summer.
 Other locations include All Star Lanes, Quarters in Baton Rouge also has a bowling alley, as does Premier Lanes in Gonzales.

 Indoor Playgrounds :: BREC’s North Sherwood Forest Community Park has an indoor playground, as do the Mall of Louisiana and the Cortana Mall.
 And then there’s always Chick-Fil-A!
-The College, Siegen, Airline, Millerville and Range locations all have indoor playgrounds, not to mention a kid-friendly menu complete with free ice cream (if you trade in the toy) with the purchase of a kids meal.
+The College, Siegen, Airline, Millerville, Range and Gonzales locations all have indoor playgrounds, not to mention a kid-friendly menu complete with free ice cream (if you trade in the toy) with the purchase of a kids meal.

 If you’re willing to spend a little money on an entrance fee, you won’t be disappointed with our area’s paid indoor playgrounds!
-In Baton Rouge, there’s Java Mama, which even has childcare workers supervising children during some hours.
+Java Mama in Baton Rouge even has childcare workers supervising children during some hours.
 Down in Gonzales, there’s Lil Bambinos, which has areas for babies, toddlers and bigger kids up to age 10.
-Definitely stay in touch via social media with these two facilities throughout the summer for special events!
+Alaina’s Playland in Baker offers free play, parties and other events.
+Definitely stay in touch via social media with these facilities throughout the summer for special events!

 Bouncy Fun :: For inflatables, there’s It’s My Party, Party Playground and Jump N Jive in Prairieville.
-Trampoline park options include Area 51 and Sky Zone.
+Or try the trampolines at Area 51.
 Check in with all these for special events throughout the summer!

 Arcades :: Do you have older kids who love video games?
 If so, you may want to check out some of Baton Rouge’s arcades.
 Chuck E. Cheese has locations on Siegen Lane and Sherwood Forest.
 Celebration Station has a game room with a wide variety of video and redemption games.
 Quarters has a huge selection of games, as does Premier Lanes in Gonzales.

 Skating :: Want to show off your skills on wheels or blades?
-Then head on over to a skating rink.
-Leo’s Rollerland has an Olympic-sized ice rink that is opened seasonally and the largest roller skating floor in the country.
 Skate Galaxy has roller skating and even rock wall climbing.

 Laser Tag :: What big kid doesn’t love to play a few rounds of laser tag?
 In Baton Rouge, there’s a few places where you can play.
 There’s Laser Tag of Baton Rouge, which has a multi-level arena.
 Quarters also has a laser tag arena, as does Skate Galaxy.